zmalol-geo/Geo3D-Streaming/README.md

-# Geo3D Web Viewer: Streaming Large Data Meshes
+# Geo3D Streaming - visualisation of (very) large geological models meshes

 This project aims to provide efficient streaming of large 3D geological models to the [Geo3D Web Viewer](https://geo3d.pgi.gov.pl/), a platform for visualizing complex geological structures directly within a web browser.
 As 3D models continue to grow in size and complexity, geologists need a seamless way to publish and explore them across desktop and mobile devices.